-In the synthetic mobility model, we set up a 100 node environment.
+In the synthetic mobility model, we set up a 100-node environment.
 There are 67,226 contacts in 100,000 time slots.

-From Fig. 4, using the equations we obtained from analyzing the number of forwardings for these three algorithms, we find that using our models produces a significantly decreased number of forwardings compared with flooding.
+From Fig. 5, using the equations we obtained from analyzing the number of forwardings for these three algorithms, we find that our model produces a significantly decreased number of forwardings compared with flooding.
 The normal single copy model has the fewest number of forwardings, while the multiple copy model has the largest cost in these three models.
 Delegation forwarding reduces the cost gap between the single copy model and the multiple copy model.
+Simulation results also meet the analytical results.